Documents to download

 The new alcohol duty system applies in Northern Ireland as well.
 Originally, some changes to the alcohol duty system would only have applied in Great Britain, due to the terms of the Northern Ireland Protocol.

-However, the agreement between the UK and the EU on changes to the Protocol (the ‘Windsor Framework’) agreed by both entities in February 2023 meant that the changes to the alcohol duty system would apply to Northern Ireland too.
-However, some EU legislation still applies.
+However, the agreement between the UK and the EU on changes to the Protocol (the ‘Windsor Framework’) agreed in February 2023 meant that the changes to the alcohol duty system would apply to Northern Ireland too.
+Some EU legislation also still applies in Northern Ireland.

 Why did the system change?

-The previous alcohol duty system applied until 31 July 2023.
-The change aimed to simplify the system, and to align it more closely with public health goals.
+The alcohol duty system was reformed to simplify its structure and administration, and to align it more closely with public health goals.

 The previous system had more duty rates than the current one.
-The structure of duties for different drinks varied across, and often within categories.
+The structure of duties for different drinks varied across, and often within, categories.
 This often resulted in different products at the same alcoholic strength being taxed at significantly different rates.
 The previous system was described by commentators, such as the Institute for Fiscal Studies, as “a mess”.
-There was broad consensus, as expressed in response to a government consultation (PDF), that the system needed to be reformed and simplified.
+The government consulted on reforming the duty system between 2020 and 2023.
+There was broad consensus among respondents that the system needed to be reformed and simplified.

-Additionally, campaigners (such as the Alcohol Health Alliance) pointed out that the availability of cheap, high-strength drinks was contributing to alcohol misuse, with significant consequences to wider society and public services.
+Public health campaigners (such as the Alcohol Health Alliance) had also argued that the availability of cheap, high-strength drinks was contributing to alcohol misuse, with negative outcomes for wider society and public services.
 Alcohol misuse can cause long-term consequences, such as higher risk of brain damage, liver disease, dementia, and a number of cancers.
 This has a particular effect for health services.
 In 2022/23, there were over 320,000 alcohol-specific hospital admissions.
 NHS England estimate that up to 15% of A&E attendances are alcohol related.
 Alcohol-specific deaths in the UK were over 10,000 in 2022, a 70% increase from 2002.

 What has been said about the new system?